Last Updated on: 1st August 2023, 12:18 am

 Should I be worried if I have a premalignant lesion?

 Although in many cases these lesions, especially leukoplakia, do not turn into cancer, it is important to diagnose them in time to prevent an unfavorable outcome.
-Generally, in the early stages, it is possible for the spots to disappear by removing the irritant stimulus.
+Generally, in the early stages, the spots can disappear by removing the irritant stimulus.
 However, adequate follow-up is required in time in case the lesion is not resolved.

 Treatment of premalignant lesions